JDYeidi/rock_paper_scissors_deep_learning/README.md

-# Modelo de deep learning que clasifica imágenes del juego piedra, papel o tijera.
+# Deep learning model that classifies images of the rock-paper-scissors game.

-## Red convolucional que resuelve un problema de clasificación sencillo utilizando tensorflow y keras.
+## Convolutional network solving a simple classification problem using tensorflow and keras.

 Clases:
 * Piedra = predict[0]